Alternative Wedding rings | guide to choosing your perfect wedding ring

 Wedding planning is full of tricky decisions and choosing a wedding ring is certainly a complex task.
 Go into any jewels and you’ll be presented with hundreds of options, largely metallic with some kind of beautiful jewel in them.
 But what if you don’t want a ring from a shop?
 What if you want to do something a little different?
-You’ve planned a bespoke wedding tailored to you and your partner, so why not get a bespoke alternative wedding ring as well?
-Keep reading for our guide to buying your alternative wedding ring.
+You’ve planned a bespoke or alternative wedding tailored to you and your partner, so why not get a bespoke alternative wedding ring as well?
+Keep reading for our guide to buying your alternative wedding rings.

 History of wedding rings

 Like a lot of wedding traditions, the history of wedding rings goes back a long way, as far as ancient Egypt in fact, around 5,000 years ago when people would exchange “rings of love” often made of woven reeds or leather.
 The Egyptians believed in the vena amoris, literally the “vein of love”, that runs directly from the fourth finger to the heart.

 Now it has become an symbol of love demonstrating love through time, with the traditional circular nature of them showing that love has no beginning or end and will run forever.

 Rings have changed a bit over the years since the Egyptians and now there are such a huge array of rings and alternative wedding rings have reached such popularity they have even appeared in Vogue – admittedly not a magazine known for it’s ‘alternative’ fashion!

 Getting started with your alternative wedding rings